Hyperflame1296/mcwss-api/readme.md

 This fires whenever the player moves around.

 ### PlayerTransform
-As far as I know, exact same thing as PlayerTravelled, not sure what the difference is...
+This is the exact same thing as PlayerTravelled, except with no information about how & where the player moved.

-### PlayerTeleport
+### PlayerTeleported
 This fires whenever the player teleports. (via /tp or the like)

 ### PlayerDied